DeMarcus Cousins Slams The Sacramento Kings, Says He Wishes They Never Drafted Him: "What Did They Do For Me? I Had Three GMs, Two Owners, And Seven Coaches. Not Much More Needs To Be Said..." - NewsBreak

 DeMarcus Cousins Slams The Sacramento Kings, Says He Wishes They Never Drafted Him: "What Did They Do For Me?
 I Had Three GMs, Two Owners, And Seven Coaches.
 Not Much More Needs To Be Said..."

-View the original article to see embedded media.
 Even after 7 years with the franchise, DeMarcus Cousins has no love for the Sacramento Kings.
-In an exclusive interview with Andscape, the 4x All-Star roasted his former team and called them out for the years of the mismanagement he was forced to...www.yardbarker.com
+In an exclusive interview with Andscape, the 4x All-Star roasted his former team and called them out for the years of the mismanagement he was forced to endure during his tenure there.
+Marc...fadeawayworld.net